 A sequence of linked property purchases, each of which is dependent on the preceding and succeeding purchase.
 Generally, a chain is formed when a buyer is reliant on the sale of their own home to purchase a new property.

 Conveyancing is the legal process of transferring the ownership of a property.
 The conveyancer will advise buyers and sellers of their rights, research legal ownership of properties and liaise with mortgage lenders and estate agents.

 Introduced in 2007, an Energy Performance Certificate (EPC) shows the energy efficiency and carbon emissions of a property and stipulates how much fuel bills might cost.
 Landlords are legally required to provide an EPC in their rental property (which is graded from A to G) and non-compliance results in a fine.
 Recent regulations require properties to have a minimum EPC rating of E.

 An unpopular practice where a seller accepts a higher offer from a third party prior to a legal exchange of contract with the initial buyer.
 In contrast to this, gazundering is when a buyer decides to make the seller a lower offer just before contracts are due to be exchanged.

-Known as Houses in Multiple Occupation, HMOs occupy at least three tenants form more than one household, sharing toilet, bathroom or kitchen facilities.
+Known as Houses in Multiple Occupations, HMOs occupy at least three tenants from more than one household, sharing toilet, bathroom or kitchen facilities.
 A home that has five tenants sharing facilities and is at least three stories high is known as a large HMO.